 Most patients who suffer from symptomatic stenosis will demonstrate a diversity of symptoms and these expressions can be treated to some degree with TCM practices.
 However, TCM was formulated long before the concept of spinal stenosis as a diagnosis even existed.
 Therefore, there really are no traditional treatments within the system that are specifically designed to treat spinal stenosis.

-Traditional Chinese Medicine for Spinal Stenosis Methods
+TCM for Spinal Stenosis Methods

 TCM uses a range of general wellness treatments and enhancements, as well as some case-specific practices based on what may ail a given patient.
 Some of the more common methods of treatment used during Traditional Chinese Medical care include all of the following techniques: